Richi4590/BambiLFVisualizer/README.md

 ## Known Issues:
   - Rotating a camera to rotate the projected image, does not work as expected
-  - Trying to render multiple frames with Blender's Render -> Render Images or Render Animation option with EEVEE results in the program crashing if the render of images is too fast.
+  - Trying to render multiple frames with Blender's Render -> Render Images or Render Animation is crashing if the rendering of images is too fast.
-  - The reason why it crashes may be due to how Blender accesses and deletes data (images) or how its dependency graph gets updated.
-In theory, waiting for blender to do a full iteration of its internal code (like an async sleep for example) should result enough time for it to update its dependency graph by itself and therefore stopping the crashes during fast frame rendering.
+  - The reason why it crashes may be due to how Blender accesses the data for the preview of the frame.
   - Current Workaround:
-      - Set the render samples to something high so that the time it takes to render is min. ~0.5s per frame
+      - Created our own render button with the option to render it as a video (MPEG)
   - If theres an error to install the addon by itself after using the dev environment with Visual Studio Code, then deleting the addon folder stored in C:\Users\"your username"\AppData\Blender Foundation\Blender\4.0\scripts\addons\
 	should resolve the issue.
 The same goes vice versa if trying to start the dev environment after installing the plugin normally.